 - The members of the choir are very happy with the performance.

-- The staff have gone their separate ways for the holidays. (plural)
+- The staff has gone their separate ways for the holidays.

 - There are seven clean plates in the dining room.